kewh/echoCMS/README.md

 |thumbnail|src of 200x200px square crop|
 |alt|text for image alt tag|

-For each image aspect ratios (panorama, portrait, landscape, square and prime_aspect_ratio), the following information is provided:
+For each image aspect ratios (panorama, portrait, landscape, square, fluid and prime_aspect_ratio), the following information is provided:

 |data|notes|
 |------|------|